alicelambda/blag/content/security/htb mango.md

 draft: false
 tags: ["pentesting","Hack The Box"]
 reads: 2
-description: Mango was the first Hack The Box I got user-level access to!
+description: "Mango was the first Hack The Box I got user-level access to!
 Here's how I used nmap, tls certificates, and  NoSql injection to get access to the box."
 ---
 Mango was the first Hack The Box box I got user-level access to!
 To get in, I started off with a port scan to see what services were running.
 ```